 Magnesium for insomnia:

 “I often read about people having trouble getting a good night’s sleep.
 Perhaps my story will help someone.

 “My pharmacist recently told me to take my magnesium tablets at bedtime instead of with breakfast.
 What a shocker to find such a difference in falling asleep.
 I no longer need to take melatonin or Tylenol PM.”

 Magnesium for constipation:

 “I have had a lot of trouble with constipation.
 I tried Metamucil, but it made things even worse.
 I tried Citrucel but I’m sensitive to citrus fruits, so I became more bloated.

 “Finally a nutritionist suggested I take a magnesium dose of 800 mg daily.
 This balances my calcium intake.

 “After the second day of the magnesium supplements I became ‘like a normal person.’
 It has also helped my fibromyalgia.
 I have read that people with fibromyalgia usually require a higher intake of magnesium.
 I am no doctor, but I know my own body and the magnesium has made a world of difference.”

 800 mg of magnesium may be too much for most people, especially those with reduced kidney function.
-If you discover you are having to run to the bathroom to avoid an accident, that would be a clear indication that you are getting too much of a magnesium dose!
+If you discover you are having several loose stools a day, that could be a clear indication that you are getting too much of a magnesium dose!